matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 Again, this is a non-normative example of the aggregation for an `m.annotation` relation type.

-Note that endpoint does not have any trailing slashes: `GET /_matrix/client/v1/rooms/{roomID}/aggregations/{eventID}/` would return aggregations of relations with an *empty* `rel_type`, which is nonsensical.
+Note that endpoint does not have any trailing slashes: `GET /_matrix/client/v1/rooms/{roomID}/aggregations/$abc/m.reaction/` would return aggregations of relations with an *empty* `event_type`, which is nonsensical.

 The `from` and `limit` query parameters are used for pagination, and work just like described for the `/messages` endpoint.